depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

   "@context": "" | [] | {}      # Optional
 }
 ```
-The syntaxis for attributes is described in the [introduction to NGSI-LD entities and attributes](doc/manuals-ld/entities-and-attributes.md)
+The syntax for attributes is described in the [introduction to NGSI-LD entities and attributes](doc/manuals-ld/entities-and-attributes.md)

 #### Request URI Parameters
 There are no URI parameters for this request.
 All necessary information resides in the request payload data.